-1. After having obtained recommendations from the relevant examiner, the Board of Examiners may grant exemptions to students:

-- a. who have successfully completed an examination or degree audit in a system of higher education within or outside the Netherlands that corresponds to the examination for which the exemption has been requested in terms of content and level, or - b. who demonstrate that they possess sufficient knowledge and skills that have been acquired outside the system of higher education. - 2.
+- 1. After having obtained recommendations from the relevant examiner, the Board of Examiners may grant exemptions to students: - a. who have successfully completed an examination or degree audit in a system of higher education within or outside the Netherlands that corresponds to the examination for which the exemption has been requested in terms of content and level, or - b. who demonstrate that they possess sufficient knowledge and skills that have been acquired outside the system of higher education. - 2.
 After having obtained recommendations from the relevant examiner, the Board of Examiners may grant exemption from the requirement to participate in a practical exercise with a view to admission to the related examination, possibly subject to alternative requirements. - 3.
-No exemption will be granted for the Design Synthesis Exercise or the MSc graduation project. - 4.
-Students seeking to receive credit for extra-curricular student projects in the MSc programme or who seek to receive an exemption based on participation in extra-curricular student projects can only submit their well-motivated request prior to the start of the project.
+No exemption will be granted for the Bachelor's programme Design Synthesis Exercise or the Master's programme graduation project. - 4.
+Students seeking to receive credits for extracurricular student projects in the Master's programme or who seek to receive an exemption based on participation in extracurricular student projects can only submit their well-motivated request prior to the start of the project.
 The request should clearly state how the learning objectives of the course for which the exemption is requested are met.
-No exemptions will be granted for requests submitted after the start of the extra-curricular student project.
+No exemptions will be granted for requests submitted after the start of the extracurricular student project.